-If your bulbs are not blooming prolifically after a couple of years, they may need more nutrition.
+If your bulbs don’t bloom prolifically after a couple of years, they may need more nutrition.
 Add compost or commercial dry-bulb fertilizers when the bulbs are dormant.
-Or give the leaves a light feeding with half-strength fertilizer such as Peter's Blossom Booster after flowering is done, but before the foliage begins to turn brown.
+Or give the leaves a light feeding with half-strength fertilizer such as Jack’s Classic Blossom Booster after flowering is done, but before the foliage begins to turn brown.

-Seasoned gardeners have discovered that most bulbs do quite well if moved right after blooming.
-They can be divided much like any other perennial, replanted promptly and watered in.
-Some miniature bulbs like reticulate irises and snowdrops will bloom with no transplant shock the spring following division, provided they are not kept out of the ground too long.
+Seasoned gardeners have discovered that most bulbs do quite well if moved right after blooming instead of waiting until mid-summer.
+Some miniature bulbs, such as reticulated irises and snowdrops, will bloom with no transplant shock the spring following division, provided gardeners don’t keep them out of the ground too long.
 Daffodils and tulips are nearly as forgiving.

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension fact sheet(s).